Cock (play): West End (2009)

 The play premiered at the Royal Court Theatre Upstairs, London, in November 2009, with Ben Whishaw as John, Andrew Scott as M, Katherine Parkinson as W and Paul Jesson as F; the original cast were recorded for a radio production broadcast on BBC Radio 3 in November 2011.

 Off-Broadway (2012)

 A production of the play was also put on at the Duke On 42nd Street, in New York City, in 2012, starring Cory Michael Smith as John.

+Canada (2014)

+In 2014, a French version of the play, translated and directed by Alexandre Goyette, was staged at the Espace 4001 theatre in Montreal, Quebec, with a cast including Michel-Maxime Legault as John, Goyette as M, Geneviève Côté as W, and Daniel Gadouas as F.

+In the same year, a production by Studio 180 at The Theatre Centre in Toronto, Ontario, was directed by Joel Greenberg, and starred Andrew Kushnir as John, Jeff Miller as M, Jessica Greenberg as W and Ian D. Clark as F.

 Chichester Festival (2018)

 The first major revival in the UK was commissioned by Chichester Festival Theatre in 2018 and played in the Minerva Theatre, directed by Kate Hewitt.

 West End (2022)

 The West End revival was headlined by Jonathan Bailey reuniting him with Marianne Elliott who directed him in the West End revival of Company in 2018.
 The acclaimed production had a limited 12-week run from March 2022 at the Ambassadors Theatre.
 The cast included Joel Harper-Jackson who replaced Taron Egerton as M after the latter dropped out, Jade Anouka as W, and Phil Daniels as F. All the members of the cast were encouraged to speak to a historian of sexuality about the play’s themes.
 The language has also been tweaked from the original 2009 version, according to Bailey, “so there’s no queer shaming or ideas of what is and isn’t normal.”